Charltsing/oPDF/README.md

 **The general steps for beginners using oPDF is as follows:**
 1. Drag and drop your PDF document onto the oPDF window.
 2. click on the *View resource image* to see if there is a watermark on the image.
 If not, click on the *Text information* and see if it's a text watermark.
 If not, click on the *Annotations* and see if it is a annots.
 If not, click on the *Resources* for in-depth analysis.
 If nothing can be analyzed, it could be a curve watermark or other type of watermark.
 3. You can submit an issue with pdf.zip to me.
-I will help you analysis the watermarks in your PDF document and remove it if possible.
+I will help you analysis the watermarks in your PDF document and remove them if possible.

 User Guide
 1. [Remove Text Watermarks](https://zhuanlan.zhihu.com/p/1991825405808747927)